xrdocs/ncs5500/_tutorials/introducing-ncs-57c1-48q6d-s-router.md

 NCS-57C1-48Q6-SYS/NCS-57C1-48Q6D-S can be positioned in a very large variety of roles in the network due to its flexibility, compact form factor, combination of low and high rate ports and high-level forwarding capacity.

 ![Screenshot 2022-05-09 at 3.53.29 PM.png]({{site.baseurl}}/images/Screenshot 2022-05-09 at 3.53.29 PM.png)

-We will discuss the use cases in details in the below section.

 ## CCO documentation